Applications are now closed due to high demand.

 Career opportunities

-As the scope of a pharmacist’s role in the community continues to grow, successful completion of the Graduate Certificate of Advanced Practice and Prescribing for Pharmacists will equip pharmacists to deliver the best possible care within their community.
+As the scope of a pharmacist’s role in the community continues to grow, successful completion of the Graduate Certificate in Pharmacist Prescribing & Advanced Practice will equip pharmacists to deliver the best possible care within their community.

 Graduate Certificate in Pharmacist Prescribing and Advanced Practice